 - for the demolition of the internal part of a building, where the building is occupied and it is intended that it should continue to be occupied

 - where the external volume is not greater than 50m3

 - if the building is a greenhouse, shed, conservatory or prefabricated garage

 - if the building is an agricultural building (as defined by section 26 of the General Rate Act 1967), unless it is against a building that is itself not an agricultural building.

 Anyone intending to undertake the demolition of a building that is not in the above group must notify Lambeth Council Building Control.

 To submit a demolition notice, go to our Report your intention to demolish a building page.

 2. What happens after we've received your notice?

-Once we have received the demolition works notice and site plan with the site outlined in red, it will set out the steps to be followed to ensure that the building is demolished in a safe and satisfactory manner.
+Once we have received your demolition notice and a site plan with the property to be demolished outlined in red, we will review the notice and issue a counter notice under Section 81 of the Building Control Act 1984.
+This will set out the steps to be followed to ensure that the building is demolished in a safe and satisfactory manner.